PatrickRWright/R_package_validation/README.md

 ## Risk assessment

-Risks are assessed for all functional specifications based on the FMEA (Failure Mode and Effects Analysis) method.
+Risks are assessed for all functional specifications based on the following method.

+Classify: (High = 3, Medium = 2, Low = 1)
+**Severity** - How detrimental is a failure of the assessed functionality?
+**Probability** - How likely is a failure of the assessed functionality?
+**Detectability** - How quickly will a failure of the assesed functionality be detected?